 Aleppo chili powder isn’t the most common spice to have in your cupboard, but it will work as a paprika substitute if you happen to have it.
 It’s not as hot as cayenne chili powder and spicy as a jalapeno.

-Aleppo chili powder is used most commonly in Middle Eastern and Mediterranean cuisine to season meat, dips, salads, and beans.
+Aleppo chili powder is mainly used in traditional Middle Eastern cuisine to season meat, dips, salads, and beans.
 It has a smoky, earthy flavor to your dishes.
 However, it can taste slightly hot and salty, so start with a small amount.

 How to Substitute: Aleppo would make the best direct substitute for a hotter variety of paprika since it has a higher heat level than regular paprika.
 When covering for regular paprika, use small amounts (start with ¼ teaspoon) and adjust to taste.

 Mild And Sweet Paprika Substitutes